Wafaa-Almadhoun/control-multi-servo-motors-by-transistor-for-saving-battery/README.md

 ## Introduction

-This project is to control 3 servo motors using Arduino UNO R3 and transistors as a switch to saving battery  simulated with TINKERCAD circuit
+This project is to control 3 servo motors using Arduino UNO R3 and transistors as a switch to saving battery
+simulated with TINKERCAD circuit,  while the servo motor finishes its task its turn off via transistor and software

 ## Technologies
 Project is created with: